2nd Battalion, Royal Australian Regiment: Malaya (1961-1963)

-The battalion's second tour of Malaya came four years later when it joined the 28th Brigade again, this time at Camp Terendak near Malacca in October 1961.
-While they had been in Australia, they had been converted to a Pentropic battalion, however, prior to their deployment they had been converted back to the tropical establishment.
+The Emergency had officially ended in 1960, however the battalion's second tour of Malaya came four years later when it joined the 28th Brigade again, this time at Canberra lines, Camp Terendak near Malacca in October 1961.
+While they had been in Australia, they had been converted to a Pentropic Battalion, however, prior to their deployment they had been converted back to the tropical establishment.
 In August 1962 they were committed to anti-Communist operations in Perlis and Kedah once more, searching for the remnants of the MNLA Communist guerrillas along the Thai-Malay border.
 This lasted only a couple of months before it was decided to withdraw the battalion from this role for six months' training as part of the FESR.
 Regardless, several 2 RAR companies were used on further operations against the Communists in May 1963, before the battalion returned to Australia in August, without having suffered any losses.
-2 RAR's total losses for the Malayan Emergency were 14 killed.
+During this second tour, the battalion wore sock flashes that were both black as well as a black backing to their Australia's on their epaulets, soldiers did not wear lanyards.